-Now: a British Freedom of Information Act - perhaps IN Fidelio I am always moved by the moment of anguish when the jailer tells Leonore that Florestan has already been in the dungeon for two years and she cries out piteously 'zwai jahrel' Well, we have been crying out rather longer than that, but at last my transatlantic ear picks up the first sound of a trumpet in Act I. Can rescue really be at hand?
+In Fidelio I am always moved by the moment of anguish when the jailer tells Leonore that Florestan has already been in the dungeon for two years and she cries out piteously "zwai jahre!"
+Well, we have been crying out rather longer than that, but at last my transAtlantic ear picks up the first sound of a trumpet in Act III.
+Can rescue really be at hand?

 Nothing less is in prospect now, with the advent of Tony Blair's government, than a press almost as free as the American.
 If they mean what they say, the chains are set to be sundered by two hammer blows.
-The first, of course, is the promise to incorporate the main provisions of the European Convention of Human Rights into domestic law.
+The first, of course, is the promise to incorporate the "main provisions" of the European Convention of Human rights into domestic law.
 If Labour's Act rules that future UK legislation has to conform to the Convention, Britain may soon lose the European championship as the leading recidivist on breaches of human rights.
 A lot will still remain for judges to decide.
 At Strasbourg in the narrow 11-9 Sunday Times victory on thalidomide, the focus of hostility was the British judge.
-The passage of time has made the court at Strasbourg less inviting, since with the enlargement of the community it now includes judges from former communist countries who cannot be relied on to quote Tom Paine.
-At the appellate and Law Lord level, the prospects are now better than they have ever been for a reconciliation in Britain of the competing claims of publicity and privacy, fair trial and free speech, free speech and reputation.
+The passage of time has made the court at Strasbourg less inviting since with the enlargement of the community it now includes judges from former communist countries who cannot be relied on to quote Tom Paine.
+At the appellate and Law Lord level, the prospects are now better than they have ever been for a reconcilation in Britain of the competing claims of publicity and privacy, fair trial and free speech, free speech and reputation.
 Still, I'd recommend to the new Lord Chancellor that he send his lower court judges for a constitutional refresher with Anthony Lewis's law course at Harvard.